Work affecting other land

 This is where an application for a building permit indicates the proposed building or incidental structure will encroach onto adjoining land.
 This also applies to an existing encroachment onto adjoining land that is included in an application for a building approval certificate or occupancy permit associated with unauthorised works.
 In this circumstance, the consent of the adjoining owner/s will be required prior to granting the building approval certificate or occupancy permit.

 - Adversely affecting an adjoining property

-This is where the proposed design indicates that the building, when completed, will:
+This is where the proposed design indicates that the building will:

 - reduce the stability, bearing capacity of the land or a building or structure on the land;

 - damage a building or structure on the adjoining land; or

 - change the natural site drainage that reduces the effectiveness of the drainage on the land or existing or future buildings or structures on the land.